vegaprotocol/frontend-monorepo/README.md

 Coming soon!
 You will be able to run the containers within Vega Capsule.

-You can run against a local intance of Vega Cpasule today by using the .env.capsule present in the apps.
+You can run against a local instance of Vega Capsule today by using the .env.capsule present in the apps.

 # 📑 License